ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/instructions.md

 This directory contains additional tools and libraries to make a newly supported security model easy to implement using the Certifier.

+Instructions for building and using the utility are in build.md, you should be able to just copy and paste each step.
+The subdirectory "src" has the source code for cf-osutility and the example directories have examples on using it and setting up the OS security domain (this parrallels the same procedures in "simple-example".

 ---------------------------------------------------------------------------------------------

 Discussion of VM security models